ZER0-PWNED/PI5-PWNAGOTCHI-GPS/README.md

 _____________
 sudo reboot
 _____________
-6. To use the U-Blox GPS module in your setup, the configuration is preset with the correct values.
+6.To use the U-Blox GPS module in your setup, the configuration is preset with the correct values.
 However, you’ll still need to download the GPS client by running the following command:
 ____________________
 sudo apt-get install gpsd gpsd-clients